 Another option is to choose non-insulated vinyl siding and then install a Tyvek vapor barrier or fanfold insulation before the siding goes on.
 This offers similar benefits to insulated siding, but is a more economical option.
 If you’re re-siding your home with vinyl siding, you’re likely to still see an improvement in energy efficiency regardless.

+There are many benefits of vinyl siding.
 Whether you go with insulated or non-insulated vinyl siding, you can’t go wrong!
 Either version protects your home, improves energy efficiency, requires virtually no maintenance, and increases the value of your home.

 If you have questions about vinyl siding and the siding on your home, call Zephyr Thomas today at 717-399-4708!
 You can also stop by our showroom!